Doctus/randomgamegenerator/readme.txt

 Licensing

+  RGG is free software distributed under the GPL v3.
+See LICENSE or the COPYING file in the "doc" folder for more information.

-  RGG's code is licensed under the LGPL v3.
-For more information, please see the notice at the top of each source file and the COPYING and COPYING.LESSER files in the "doc" folder.
+  All code original to RGG is licensed under the LGPL v3.
+For details, please see the notice at the top of each source file and the COPYING and COPYING.LESSER files in the "doc" folder.